richardm/2025-hello-typescript-node/README.md

 - Express 5 requires Node.js 18 or higher, but since this is a reference repo for 2025 and onward, I'm using Node.js 22.
 - `tsx` does not perform type checking.
 VS Code can do that for you locally, and your CI/CD pipeline can do that for you during builds.
 - Note that `tsx` uses `esbuild` under the hood
+- Express 5 was finally released in October 2024, so it may have limited community support.

 ## References:

-FYI: Express 5 came out in October 2024, so it may have limited community support.

 - https://expressjs.com/2024/10/15/v5-release.html
 - https://www.trevorlasn.com/blog/whats-new-in-express-5